 There is a piece of good news.
 You can hit this absolutely terrifying scene just by meeting them in front of your eyes.

 Greet your audience as you say ‘hello’ with expressive eyes.
-Turn right and release “Hey there”; Turn left, say “Hello to you too”.
+Turn right and release “Hey there”; Turn left, and say “Hello to you too”.
 Reach out to the person in the last row and greet him with your eyes.
 Return to the front row and repeat.
 Greet every corner of your audience with a friendly, smiling eye.

 What you can think of is the big thing here: You’re just making eye contact.
 Right?

 You haven’t said a word yet, but you’ve said a lot with your eyes.

 - I’m glad to introduce you.

 - I appreciate you here, thank you.